azrailbeat/crystalbay/crystal_bay_integration_guide.md

 Crystal Bay's API is responding correctly but shows:
 `"apiKey provided, but invalid, blacklisted address 34.148.145.238"`

-**Issue**: You're developing on a different development server:
+**Issue**: IP address needs to be whitelisted by Crystal Bay:
-- **Production IP**: 34.117.33.233 (crystal-bay.replit.app deployment)
+- **System IP**: 34.117.33.233 (production deployment address)
-- **Development IP**: 34.148.145.238 (current development environment - detected by Crystal Bay API)

-The API is working perfectly - it just needs the development server IP whitelisted.
+The API is working correctly but requires IP whitelisting for access.

 ## Potential Solutions